How often should I water my lawn in summer?

 New Lawn

 Sowing a new lawn in drought conditions is not ideal, so consider this before sowing grass seed.
 A new lawn is different from an established lawn in that if the seed is not watered, it will most certainly die in drought conditions as its roots are too shallow.
-In drought conditions, you should aim to water twice a day and deeply – maintaining the ½ inch for clay soils and 1 inch for sandy / loam type (normal) guide.
+In drought conditions, you should aim to water twice a day and deeply – maintaining ½ inch of water across the surface for clay soils and 1 inch for sandy / loam type (normal) soils.
 If your soils are particularly dry and the water absorbs quickly, try to water again in the evening when the sun is down.

 Flood Conditions